NDavidsonLab/buddi_v2/src/buddi_v2/dataset/README.md

 # BuDDI dataset

-This module provides utilities for constructing supervised and unsupervised TensorFlow datasets tailored to the BuDDI models (For now, only datasets for buddi4 can be easily generated).
+This module provides utilities for constructing supervised and unsupervised TensorFlow `datasets` tailored to training the BuDDI models with defined return signature and support for built-in tensorflow dataset operations such as shuffling and down-sampling.

+(For now, only datasets for buddi4 can be easily generated with one-line function call).

+**Note** that this module is intended for use with **training** only.
+Visualization utilities expect the raw data modalities (e.g. expression, proportion as numpy 2d arrays and metadata as pandas dataframes).

 ## Overview